ChristianChenLiu/ChristianChenLiu/README.md

   * 🎓 Enrolled at the University of Toronto, Computer Science

-  * 📖 Learning Javascript, French, and mobile app development
+  * 📖 Learning Javascript, NodeJS, and React

   * ⚙️ Practice makes perfect, and insight increases efficiency